immense/Remotely/README.md

 * DBProvider: Determines which of the three connection strings (at the top) will be used.
 The appropriate DB provider for the database type is automatically loaded in code.
 * MaxOrganizationCount: By default, one organization can exist on the server, which is created automatically when the first account is registered.
 Afterward, self-registration will be disabled.
     * Set this to -1 or increase it to a specific number to allow multi-tenancy.
-* RecordRemoteControlSessions: Whether or not to record remote control sessions.
 * RedirectToHttps: Whether ASP.NET Core will redirect all traffic from HTTP to HTTPS.
 This is independent of Nginx and IIS configurations that do the same.
 * UseHsts: Whether ASP.NET Core will use HTTP Strict Transport Security.
 * DataRetentionInDays: How long event logs and remote command logs will be kept.